learn-co-curriculum/phase-4-deploying-rails-api-to-heroku/README.md

 ## Building and Migrating

 After pushing up your code, you'll notice a flurry of activity in the terminal.
-That indicates that Heroku is in the process of building your application, by:
+This indicates that Heroku is in the process of building your application, by:

 - Setting up a Ruby environment to run your code in
 - Installing the gems for your project with `bundle install`